nataliepopescu/verifopt/PANICS.md

     - large comment that may help w some verification intuition, but again relies on the caller to not call a function on some object more than one time
+    - if we have some dynamic counter somewhere, can that ever be verified statically?

 - [ ] `src/debug.rs`
     - panic support routines